We encourage authors to publications in various formats, such as:

 Swan & Horn's Archive and Permissions Policy

-We are looking for books that address individual, organisational and social factors in healthcare practice.
-This would include academic and educational texts, personal philosophies and social commentaries.
+We are looking for books that address individual, organisational and social factors relating to healthcare.
+This includes academic and educational texts, personal narratives and self-help books.